Noway-code/Starry-Knight/README.md

-Personal Project to practice utilizing API's, HTML, and Node.js.
+## starryKnight
 Discord bot that gives daily updates on the star chart above the University of Central Florida campus.
 (our mascots a knight)

+Personal Project to practice utilizing API's, HTML, and Node.js.